temperatures, rain

 Forecasts

-During the Wet Season in the tropics, November to April, the rain buckets down.
-Darwin gets 1500mm average in those wettest 6 months, 200mm for the rest of the year.
+During the Wet Season in the tropics, from November to April, the rain buckets down.
+Darwin gets 1500 — 1700 mm average in those wettest 6 months, 200 mm for the rest of the year.

 Rainfall data

 Here’s something else to think about.
-There can be flash floods in Central Australia where rainfall falls in an area 20 or 30km away and the creeks go from being completely dry to a raging flood in minutes even though no rain fell in the immediate vicinity.
+There can be flash floods in Central Australia when rainfall occurs 20 or 30 km away, and the creeks can go from completely dry to raging within minutes, even though no rain fell in the immediate vicinity.

 Moral of that story: don’t camp in dry creek beds if there’s any possibility of rain on the horizon.